DFHack/dfhack/docs/plugins/autolabor.rst

 Advanced usage
 --------------

+``autolabor list``
+    List current status of all labors.
+Use this command to see the IDs for all labors.
+``autolabor status``
+    Show basic status information.
 ``autolabor <labor> <minimum> [<maximum>] [<talent pool>]``
     Set range of dwarves assigned to a labor, optionally specifying the size of the pool of most skilled dwarves that will ever be considered for this